19 min read

 1. Substantial Merit and National Importance: Your proposed work must have significant value to the United States.

-3. Balance of Interests: It must benefit the United States to waive the job offer and labor certification requirements by demonstrating that the urgency, importance, or unique value of your work makes the traditional employment-based process impractical or counterproductive
+3. Balance of Interests: You must show that waiving the job offer and labor certification requirements benefits the United States, because the urgency, importance, or unique value of your work makes the traditional employment-based process impractical or counterproductive.

 Not Limited to a Single Profession: Like the EB-1A, this pathway is not tied to just one field.
-Impactful contributions are recognized across diverse fields such as cybersecurity professionals developing security technologies for critical infrastructure, healthcare innovators improving medical access or device reliability, environmental scientists working on sustainable solutions, STEM educators advancing educational priorities, engineers improving workplace safety or logistics, and researchers addressing national priorities.
+USCIS recognizes contributions across diverse fields, including cybersecurity professionals developing security technologies for critical infrastructure, healthcare innovators improving medical access or device reliability, environmental scientists working on sustainable solutions, STEM educators advancing educational priorities, engineers improving workplace safety or logistics, and researchers addressing national priorities.

 Recent Successes: We secured an EB-2 NIW approval for a Chilean cybersecurity expert specializing in advanced security systems protecting critical infrastructure.
 We demonstrated alignment with executive orders on artificial intelligence and cybersecurity initiatives.
 In another case, we obtained EB-2 NIW approval in just one week through premium processing for a global technology company senior manager whose logistics optimization work reduces emissions and strengthens supply chains.

-In another case, we secured EB-2 NIW approval for a Brazilian technology consultant specializing with a background in engineering and years of experience leading fintech innovation.
+We also secured EB-2 NIW approval for a Brazilian technology consultant with a background in engineering and years of experience leading fintech innovation.
 Our attorneys demonstrated how his work supports U.S. priorities, resulting in approval without an RFE.

 We also achieved EB-2 NIW approval for a Saudi Arabian cybersecurity professional whose machine-learning-based threat-response systems strengthen national infrastructure and data protection.
-Backed by strong credentials, his petition was swiftly approved, allowing him to establish a cybersecurity consulting firm in San Francisco.
+His strong credentials led to a swift approval, allowing him to establish a cybersecurity consulting firm in San Francisco.

 With over 2,500 approvals in EB-2 NIW and EB-1A categories since 2023, Colombo & Hurd has extensive experience helping exceptional Canadian professionals obtain permanent residence through self-petition pathways.